Adeynack/Mundane-Kotlin/README.md

 ### Kotti

-In order to compile the extension, the [_Kotti_](https://github.com/adeynack/kotti) source code must at the root of the project, under a directory `kotti`.
+In order to compile the extension, the [_Kotti_](https://github.com/adeynack/kotti) artifacts must be published to local _Maven_.
+To do that, clone the _Kotti_ repository somewhere on your local machine.
+Then, publish all artifacts locally.

     git clone git@github.com:Adeynack/kotti.git kotti

-If you have that project already cloned somewhere else, you can simply create a symbolic link towards it.
+    cd kotti

-    ln -s ~/src/com/github/adeynack/kotti ./kotti
+    ./gradlew publishToMavenLocal

 ### Generate keys